Make a DIY Snowman Kit

 Supplies to make large buttons.

 To make these buttons, I first cut my floral foam disks down a little and hot glued them to the back of the lids.
-Next, I pushed the sharpened end of a colored pencil (that I cut in half) into the foam and add a little hot glue.
+Next, I pushed the sharpened end of a colored pencil (that I cut in half) into the foam and added a little hot glue.

 Push half of a colored pencil into the foam back of button and secure with a little hot glue.